hyperledger/iroha-2-docs/src/guide/security/storing-cryptographic-keys.md

 To streamline the login process and bypass the need for repetitive input, it is possible to pair the `SSH` keys with the **SSH Agent** (`ssh-agent`)—the assistant program that remembers your `SSH` keys and/or password for the duration of a session.
 This setup permits the `SSH` gateway to effortlessly access the keys whenever it connects to other machines.

-The workflow here is as follows: you have your public key stored on a remote system, and you keep your private key secure in your possession.
+The workflow here is as follows: you have your public key stored on a remote system and keep your private key secure.
 Whenever you want to access a remote system, the `ssh-agent` steps in to communicate your _public_ key to the accessed system.
 The remote system then sends back a [challenge](https://en.wikipedia.org/wiki/Challenge%E2%80%93response_authentication) that only your _private_ key can properly respond to.
 Your `ssh-agent` handles this challenge by using your _private_ key and sends the correct response back to the remote system.
 If the response matches what the system expected, you're granted access.

 The beauty of the `ssh-agent` is that it holds onto your private key during your session, so there is no need to keep entering your password or private key passphrase every time you connect to a remote system.

-For more information on `ssh-agent`, see [the related SSH Academy topic](https://www.ssh.com/academy/ssh/agent).
+For more information on the `ssh-agent`, see [the related SSH Academy topic](https://www.ssh.com/academy/ssh/agent).

 ::: info Note